 Some final thoughts on the importance of a LIMS and how you choose the one that’s right for your lab

 The importance of a LIMS solution is measured by the significant improvements it can bring to your lab or Biobank.

 But for the software to be successful it requires you to be honest and realistic.
 About where you are now, where you want to be and how you’re going to measure ‘success’.
 Having clear requirements, acceptance criteria and return on investment measures will help you to be objective and stay on track.

 However, don’t discount your gut feeling.
 Also, make sure you have a good relationship with your LIMS supplier.
 They play an important role in helping you get the most out of the system.
 A good supplier can be seen as a kind of partner.

-There’s no “one size fits all” when it comes to LIMS or BIMS.
+There’s no “one size fits all” when it comes to choosing a LIMS.
 Remember, you’re trying to find the one that’s right for your lab – not the perfect one!